You are here

-Ask your doctor or MH worker about seeking case management services for help with access to other social services & system navigation.
+Ask your doctor or mental health worker about seeking case management services for help with access to other social services and system navigation.

 Think you've received a wrong diagnosis?
-Trust your instincts & get a 2nd (or 3rd) opinion, make sure you get proper treatment.
+Trust your instincts and get a second (or third) opinion, and make sure you get proper treatment.

-Seek out peer support programs so you can connect with others, gain valuable insight & you might learn from their experience.
+Seek out peer support programs so you can connect with others, gain valuable insight, and you might learn from their experience.

-Identify 3 people that you know you can call/text if you are in crisis and need support.
-Have their #'s on your phone.
+Identify three people that you know you can call/text if you are in crisis and need support.
+Have their numbers on your phone.

 If you're looking into a residential treatment facility, get on the wait list ASAP.
 The wait can be a year or more!

 Don't be afraid to ask someone to help YOU get help.
-It can be exhausting to navigate & advocate for yourself when struggling.
+It can be exhausting to navigate and advocate for yourself when you're struggling.

 Most hospitals have a patient delegate who can speak on your behalf if you have concerns or conflict related to your care.